syncfusion-content/maui-docs/MAUI/Masked-Entry/Getting-Started.md

 ## Setting the value

-The `Value` property is used to set the input value for MaskedEntry control.
+The `Value` property sets the input value for the MaskedEntry control.

 {% tabs %}
 {% highlight XAML %}